BobLiterman/Snapper_RADSeq/README.md

 #### Step 1: Assemble a Composite Genome with SISRS

 To assemble the SISRS composite genome, we downloaded data from the far reaches of the range to avoid introgression issues.

+  - 18 *L. campechanus* samples came from Florida, USA
-18 *L. campechanus* samples came from Florida, USA, while the 12 *L. purpureus* samples came from Fortaleza, Brazil.
+  - 18 *L. campechanus* samles came from Alabama, USA
+  - 12 *L. purpureus* samples came from Fortaleza, Brazil
+  - 13 *L. purpureus* samples came from Sao Luis, Brazil

 ```
 fasterq-dump SRR8647703